The Great Migration

 Price Per Person From

-Tanzania's Northern Safari Circuit is the place of safari and beach dreams - vast plains stretching into a hazy horizon dotted with wildlife coupled with soft, white sands laced with coconut palms.
-Add to this the possibility of also witnessing the Great Migration crossing the Serengeti Plains depending on when you are holidaying here, and this really is Africa at its most epic.
+Tanzania's Northern Safari Circuit offers vast wildlife-filled plains and soft, white beaches with coconut palms.
+Witness the Great Migration across the Serengeti Plains, depending on when you travel here.
+This is Africa at its most epic.

 Price Per Person From